 ATC’s Tutoring Programs

 ATC offers two tutoring programs.
 The first is Book Buddies, a curriculum developed at the University of Virginia’s Curry School of Education to teach struggling readers.
 It was specifically designed for use by community volunteers trained to tutor students individually, one-on-one.
 (Research shows that one-on-one tutoring gets significantly higher results than tutoring in pairs or groups.)
-ATC employs reading or education specialists to train and oversee all tutors, write weekly lesson plans targeted to each child’s reading needs, and provide necessary reading materials.
-Presently ATC is serving kindergartners at William Ramsay elementary school and first grade students at John Adams, Charles Barrett, Cora Kelly, Lyles-Crouch, Matthew Maury, James Polk and Samuel Tucker elementary schools.
+ATC employs former teachers to train and oversee all tutors, write weekly lesson plans targeted to each child’s reading needs, and provide necessary reading materials.
+Presently ATC is serving kindergartners at William Ramsay elementary school and first grade students at John Adams, Charles Barrett, Cora Kelly, Jefferson-Houston, Lyles-Crouch, Matthew Maury, James Polk and Samuel Tucker elementary schools.

-For more information about the Book Buddies curriculum, go to:
+For more information about the Book Buddies curriculum, click here!